Sherman Silver Purchase Act

 Originally, the bill was simply known as the Silver Purchase Act of 1890.
 Only after the bill was signed into law did it become the "Sherman Silver Purchase Act."
-Senator John Sherman, an Ohio Republican and chairman of the Senate Finance Committee, was not the author of the bill, but once both houses of Congress had passed the Act and the Act had been sent to a Senate/House conference committee to iron out differences between the Senate and House versions of the Act, Senator John Sherman was instrumental in getting the conference committee to reach agreement on a final draft of the Act.
+Senator John Sherman, an Ohio Republican and chairman of the Senate Finance Committee, was not the author of the bill, but once both houses of Congress had passed the Act and the Act had been sent to a Senate/House conference committee to settle differences between the Senate and House versions of the Act, Sherman was instrumental in getting the conference committee to reach agreement on a final draft of the Act.
 Nonetheless, once agreement on the final version was reached in the conference committee, Sherman found that he disagreed with many sections of the act.
 So tepid was Sherman's support that when he was asked his opinion of the act by President Benjamin Harrison, Sherman ventured only that the bill was "safe" and would cause no harm if the President signed it.

 The act was enacted in tandem with the McKinley Tariff of 1890.
-William McKinley, an Ohio Republican and chairman of the House Ways and Means Committee worked with John Sherman to create a package that could both pass the Senate and receive the President's approval.
+William McKinley, an Ohio Republican and chairman of the House Ways and Means Committee, worked with John Sherman to create a package that could both pass the Senate and receive the President's approval.

 Under the Act, the federal government purchased millions of ounces of silver, with issues of paper currency.
 It became the second-largest buyer in the world, after the British Crown in India, where the Indian rupee was backed by silver rather than gold.
-In addition to the $2 million to $4 million that had been required by the Bland–Allison Act of 1878, the US government was now required to purchase an additional 4.5 million ounces of silver bullion every month.
+Instead of the $2 million to $4 million that had been required by the Bland–Allison Act of 1878, the US government was now required to purchase 4.5 million ounces of silver bullion every month.
 The law required the Treasury to buy the silver with a special issue of Treasury (Coin) Notes that could be redeemed for either silver or gold.
 The result was the substantial expansion in the volume of circulating dollars without a proportionate growth in the gold stock.
 The crash in the silver dollar's bullion value in the 1890s from 80 cents to approximately 50 cents increased public anxiety on their continued ability to convert silver dollars and banknotes into gold.
 The result was a run on the Treasury's gold stock and the onset of the Panic of 1893.
-President Grover Cleveland then oversaw the repeal of the act to prevent the further depletion of the government's gold reserves.
+President Grover Cleveland summoned an emergency session of Congress on August 7, 1893, for the repeal of the act to prevent the further depletion of the government's gold reserves.

 In 1890, the price of silver dipped to $1.16 per ounce.
 By the end of the year, it had fallen to $0.69.
 By December 1894, the price had dropped to $0.60.
 On November 1, 1895, US mints halted production of silver coins, and the government closed the Carson City Mint.
 Banks discouraged the use of silver dollars.
-In fact, the years 1893–95 had the lowest productions of Morgan dollars for the entire series, creating several scarce coins.
+The years 1893–95 had the lowest productions of Morgan dollars for the entire series, creating several scarce coins.